 Your child must be enrolled in a weekly Speak Up program to attend the Imagination Festival.
 There is no need to register, sign up or RSVP.
 If your child is unable to come along due to a conflicting activity we would appreciate if you could let us know as soon as possible.

 How much does it cost for my child to take part?

 Participation in the Imagination Festival is included in your child’s Speak Up membership.
 There are no additional fees to take part.
-Please note that when you are registering your child, the system will run you through what looks like a shopping cart, but as this is a free event, you will not be charged.

 What should my child wear on the day?